Ayşe Ören

 Ayşe Ören (born May 28, 1980) is a multidisciplinary artist, architect, and designer.
-Her works are on the contemporary and conceptual side that include abstract art, sculpture, furniture and product design, and graphic design.
+Her works include abstract art, sculpture, furniture and product design, as well as graphic design.
 Educated as an architect, her broad interests span such fields as history, philosophy and psychology, and space architecture.

 Early life

-After finishing the high school at TED Ankara College Foundation Schools, she studied Architecture, Interior Architecture and Environmental Design at Bilkent University in Ankara, Turkey and graduated in 2006.
+After finishing high school at TED Ankara College Foundation Schools, she studied Architecture, Interior Architecture and Environmental Design at Bilkent University in Ankara, and graduated in 2006.

 Career

-She was the first designer to be accepted into A Technopark (Boğaziçi University).
+She was the first designer accepted into A Technopark (Boğaziçi University).
 Her works connect art and technology, drawing it into research and development.
-She aims to build an interdisciplinary system, create new products combining technology and design, while meeting requirements.

-She adopts multi-disciplinary approaches, by interpreting them based on cultural experience and future needs.
+She adopts multi-disciplinary approaches by interpreting them based on cultural experience and future needs.

-She collaborates with a team combining disciplines and backgrounds.
-Topics include environmental awareness, energy efficiency, smart cities and the Internet of Things (IoT).

 She embarked on a project titled 'Smartables' that converts living spaces into comfortable, safe and manageable areas.
 She aims to build somatosensory bridges between cities and people.